-Appendix A. Some results from Karamata's theory
+Appendix A: Some Results from Karamata's Theory

 In Appendix we present the definitions and the results from Karamata's theory of regularly varying functions that we use in the paper.
-Standard references for Karamata's theory are [10] and [71].
-For completeness we include a few standard results from Karamata's theory and some of these results are reformulated to fit our needs.
-In addition, we present Theorem A.7, Corollary A.8, and the results of Subsection A.3 that seem to be new.
+Standard references for Karamata's theory are [12] and [87].
+For completeness we include a few standard results from Karamata's theory and some of them are reformulated to fit our needs.
+In addition, we present Theorem A.6 and Corollary A.7 that seem to be new.

 A.1.
-Definitions and basic results.
+Definitions and basic results

 First we give definitions of regularly varying functions.